History of the nude in art: Baroque

 Venus at her Mirror (1647–1651), by Diego Velázquez, National Gallery, London.

 The Baroque developed between the 17th century and the beginning of the 18th century.
 It was a time of great disputes in the political and religious fields, with a division emerging between the Catholic counter-reformist countries, where the absolutist state and the Protestant countries (of a more parliamentary sign) ere strengthened.
-Art became more refined and ornate, with the survival of a certain classicist rationalism, but with more dynamic and dramatic forms, with a taste for the surprising and the anecdotal, for optical illusions and the blows of effect.
+Art became more refined and ornate, retaining a certain classicist rationalism, but with more dynamic and dramatic forms, a taste for the surprising and the anecdotal, and for optical illusions and the blows of effect.

 During the Baroque period, the female nude continued to predominate as an object of pleasure for aristocratic patrons, who enjoyed this type of composition, where women generally played a subordinate role to men.
 Along with the mythological theme, the custom of making allegorical portraits where naked women represented concepts such as Justice, Truth, Generosity, etc. began.
 The Baroque nude accentuated the effects of torsion and dynamism present in Mannerism and in the work of Michelangelo, from whom they took the spiral composition—which Michelangelo introduced in his Allegory of Victory in the Palazzo Vecchio in Florence, and which allowed a more solid base to support the weight of the torso.
-Thus, the classical "heroic diagonal" became the "heroic spiral", the way in which a violent and forced movement could express in a plausible way the dramatism and effectiveness of baroque art.
+Thus, the classical "heroic diagonal" became the "heroic spiral", the way in which a violent and forced movement could express the dramatism and effectiveness of baroque art.

 The Three Graces (1636–1639), by Peter Paul Rubens, Museo del Prado, Madrid.